No-Fault Auto Insurance

 We should point out there are numerous authorized exclusions in PIP, which include injuries sustained by the insured and resident relatives while in a vehicle owned by the insured but not insured under the policy or for injuries suffered by someone operating a covered vehicle without the vehicle owner’s permission.
 Further, PIP coverage is subject to your deductible, as outlined by the policy.When Can I Sue the At-Fault Driver?

 As noted earlier, $10,000 often doesn’t go far in a car accident case with serious injuries.
-But you must first meet certain criteria before you can pursue action against the other motorist.
+But you must first meet certain criteria before your attorney can pursue action against the other motorist.

-The circumstances under which you can “step out” of the no-fault system and pursue a claim for damages against a negligent driver, pursuant to F.S.
+The circumstances under which you can “step out” of the no-fault auto insurance system and pursue a claim for damages against a negligent driver, pursuant to F.S.
 627.737(2), are as follows:

 - You suffered significant as well as permanent loss of a vital bodily function.